ONSdigital/aims-api/customdata/README.md

         docker cp . elasticsearch:/usr/share/elasticsearch/data/snapshots

+If using Podman on Windows the command is

+        podman machine ssh "podman cp /mnt/c/users/myuser/mysnap1/. elasticsearch:/usr/share/elasticsearch/data/snapshots" (replace users/myuser/mysnap1 with the actual directory)

 Now you can use Cerebro or Kibana to restore the index as shown below:

 First create a repository that points to snapshot directory inside Docker.